Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 Creighton vs. Nebraska Predictions & Picks: Spread, Total - December 3

-Sunday's game between the No. 15 Creighton Bluejays (6-1) and Nebraska Cornhuskers (7-0) matching up at Pinnacle Bank Arena has a projected final score of 74-72 (based on our computer prediction) in favor of Creighton, so expect a tight matchup.
-The game will start at 4:00 PM ET on December 3.
+Sunday's game between the No. 15 Creighton Bluejays (6-1) and Nebraska Cornhuskers (7-0) at Pinnacle Bank Arena should be a competitive matchup, as our computer prediction projects a final score of 74-72, with Creighton taking home the win.
+Game time is at 4:00 PM ET on December 3.

-Based on our computer prediction, Nebraska is projected to cover the spread (3.5) versus Creighton.
-The two sides are projected to come in below the 147.5 total.
+Based on our computer prediction, Nebraska is projected to cover the point spread (4.5) versus Creighton.
+The two sides are expected to come in below the 149.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!